Apply for a licence to carry out sanctioned trade through OTSI

 If your business does not have a UK nexus

-If your business does not have a UK nexus, but it has, for example, employees or consultants who have a UK nexus and will be providing the sanctioned services on behalf of the business, you’ll need to apply for a licence for these named individuals only.
+If your business does not have a UK nexus, but it has, for example, employees or consultants who have a UK nexus and will be carrying out the sanctioned activity on behalf of the business, you’ll need to apply for a licence for these named individuals only.
+This is covered in the guidance on how applications are assessed.

-A services licence authorises all named parties to provide the specified services only, for the period stated.
+A sanctions licence from OTSI authorises all named parties (the ‘licensees’) to carry out the specified activity only, for the period stated.

 Once you’re authorised by a licence, you must follow its terms.
 If you do not, you may be committing a breach of trade sanctions and could be subject to enforcement action.